-- Learn about the 4-point response options 'never' 'some of the time' 'most of the time' or 'always.' - Familiarise with the Visual Tools available to support responding. - Train on the pre-survey activity to undertake with respondents. - Feel confident to support the respondent with using the 4-point response options.
+- Train on the 4-point response options: 'never' 'sometimes/some of the time' 'often/most of the time' or 'always.' - Familiarise with the pre-survey activity to undertake with respondents. - Familiarise with the visual response options to support responding. - Enumerators are confident to support the respondent with using the 4-point response options.